 - Two letters of reference from a professor or work supervisor.
 Recommendation forms are included in the MCNY International Student Application.
 Letters submitted on official school or company letterhead may be substituted in lieu of the official MCNY form.

 - A one to two-page resume that includes your professional/workexperience,qualifications and education.

 - A college/university academic transcript proving bachelor’s degree completion or higher from an accredited institution of higher education for graduate admission consideration.
 College graduates with a 3.0 GPA will be considered for potential MCNY scholarship opportunities.

-- Transcript Evaluations: International academic transcripts must be evaluated by any one of our NAFSA approved/affiliated transcript evaluators: Globe Language Services; Education Credential Evaluators (ECE); AACRAO; World Education Services (WES); or a NAFSA approved/affiliated transcript evaluator.
+- Transcript Evaluations: International academic transcripts must be evaluated by any one of our NACES approved/affiliated transcript evaluators: Globe Language Services; Education Credential Evaluators (ECE); World Education Services (WES); or a NACES approved/affiliated transcript evaluator.
 Academic Transcripts from colleges or universities outside the US require a course-by-course evaluation.
 Completed official transcript evaluations should be forwarded to the MCNY Admissions Office.

 - TOEFL Scores – IbT (80 or above) or PbT (550 or above)

 - IELTS – Academic band score of 6.0 or higher

 - DuoLingo – Overall score of 115 or higher